List of prematurely reported obituaries: CNN.com incident

 Multiple premature obituaries came to light on April 16, 2003, when it was discovered that pre-written draft memorials to several world figures were available on the development area of the CNN website without requiring a password (and may have been accessible for some time before).
 The pages included tributes to Fidel Castro (d.
 2016), Dick Cheney (d.
 2025), Nelson Mandela (d.
 2013), Bob Hope (d.
 July 2003), Gerald Ford (d.
 2006), Pope John Paul II (d.
 2005), and Ronald Reagan (d.
 2004), all of which claim they died in 2001.

 Some of these obituaries contained fragments taken from others, particularly from Queen Elizabeth The Queen Mother's obituary, which had apparently been used as a template.
 Dick Cheney for example was described as the "UK's favorite grandmother", and Pope John Paul II was noted for his "love of racing".
 Although the Queen Mother was already dead, in an unrelated incident she had previously received a premature obituary of her own.

 Radio France Internationale incident

 On November 16, 2020, about 100 draft obituaries were published on the Radio France Internationale website, as well as those of its partner sites including Google News, Yahoo News and MSN.
-These included Elizabeth II (supposedly having died of coronavirus, later died in 2022), footballer Pelé (d.
+These included Elizabeth II (d.
+2022) who supposedly died of coronavirus, footballer Pelé (d.
 2022), actors Alain Delon (d.
-2024), Clint Eastwood, Brigitte Bardot and Sophia Loren, politicians Jimmy Carter (d.
-2024), Ali Khamenei, Raúl Castro and Lionel Jospin, and French businessman Bernard Tapie (d.
+2024), Clint Eastwood, Brigitte Bardot (d.
+2025) and Sophia Loren, politicians Jimmy Carter (d.
+2024), Ali Khamenei (d.
+2026), Raúl Castro and Lionel Jospin (d.
+2026), and French businessman Bernard Tapie (d.
 2021), of which this was his third premature obituary.
 The broadcaster blamed it on a "major bug" while upgrading its website.